bitrix24/b24restdocs/api-reference/chats/messages/keyboards.md

 If the **APP_ID** and **APP_PARAMS** fields are specified, the button will open a window with the chat application.

-If you need to create two rows of buttons in a row, you need to add a button with the following content to separate them: `"TYPE" => "NEWLINE"`.
+If you need to make two rows of buttons in a row, you need to add a button with the following content to separate them: `"TYPE" => "NEWLINE"`.

-## Handling Commands by the Chatbot
+## Processing Commands by the Chatbot

-To handle button presses on the keyboard, **commands** are used.
+To process button presses on the keyboard, **commands** are used.

-1. To ensure that the command works on the keyboard (and not only), it must be registered in advance using the method [imbot.command.register](../../chat-bots/commands/imbot-command-register.md) (to make the command available only for the keyboard, it must be created with the key `"HIDDEN" => "Y"`).
+1. To ensure that the command works on the keyboard (and not only), it must first be registered through the method [imbot.command.register](../../chat-bots/commands/imbot-command-register.md) (to make the command available only for the keyboard, it must be created with the key `"HIDDEN" => "Y"`).

     In the button, the following keys are specified: